thesassway/thesassway.com/source/advanced/inverse-trigonometric-functions-with-sass.html.markdown

 <p data-height="544" data-theme-id="394" data-slug-hash="kpCyx" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/thebabydino/pen/kpCyx'>Pure CSS 3D animated icosidodecahedron (pentagonal gyrobirotunda)</a> by Ana Tudor (<a href='http://codepen.io/thebabydino'>@thebabydino</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//codepen.io/assets/embed/ei.js"></script>

-This rotating [icosidodecahedron](http://en.wikipedia.org/wiki/Icosidodecahedron) is an advanced example of what you can do with a trigonometry in CSS.
-If that's over your head check out [Mason Wendell](https://twitter.com/codingdesigner)'s [*Sassy Mother Effing Text Shadow* demos](http://sassymothereffingtextshadow.com/).
+This rotating [icosidodecahedron](http://en.wikipedia.org/wiki/Icosidodecahedron) is an advanced example of what you can do with trigonometry in CSS.
+If that's over your head, check out [Mason Wendell](https://twitter.com/codingdesigner)'s [*Sassy Mother Effing Text Shadow* demos](http://sassymothereffingtextshadow.com/).
 Mason makes great use of Compass's `sin()` and `cos()` functions to do some fun stuff with CSS shadows.

 I'm a bit of a trigonometry nerd.
 (Okay, that's probably an understatement!)
 Sometimes the standard trig functions aren't enough for me.
 While working on a couple of 2D and 3D CSS demos, I found myself needing to compute the values for angles whose sine, cosine, or tangent was known.
 I needed `asin()`, `acos()`, and `atan()`.
 Unfortunately, Compass doesn't provide these functions so I was left with two options:

 1. Manually compute the values I needed with a calculator (boring!)
 2. Write my own functions with Sass!

-Naturally, I chose number two!
+Naturally, I chose the second option!

 Fortunately for me, I stumbled across [an article about writing sine and cosine functions in Sass using Taylor expansions](http://www.japborst.net/blog/sass-sines-and-cosines.html).
-It occured to me that I could adapt the same method to create the functions I needed.
+It occurred to me that I could adapt the same method to create the functions I needed.

 **Disclaimer:** This is about to get super Math heavy.
 If you just want to see how the final implementation, skip ahead and look at this [pen](http://codepen.io/thebabydino/pen/KHpys/).